cloudfoundry-attic/cf-docs/source/docs/running/bosh/components/director.html.md

 #### Lifecycle of a Release ####
-Figure below shows the interaction between various components of a Director when a release is created/ updated or deleted.
+The figure below shows the interaction between various components of a Director when a release is created/ updated or deleted.

 ![release-lifecycle](/images/director-release-manager.png)

-### Stemcell Manager ###
+### <a id="stemcell-manager"></a>Stemcell Manager ###
-Stemcell Manager manages the Stem cells.
+The Stemcell Manager manages the Stem cells.
 It is responsible for creating, deleting or finding a stemcell.

 ![director-stemcell-manager](/images/director-stemcell-manager.png)

-Table below shows the endpoints exposed by the director for managing the Stemcells lifecycle
+The table below shows the endpoints exposed by the director for managing the stemcell's lifecycle.

 |     URL 	| Http Method Type	| Response Body	| Description
 | -----------------	| ---------------------------	| ---------------------------------------------------------------------------------------------------------------------------	| -------------------------